 Patients should be immobilized as soon as the diagnosis is made, admitted, and placed on strict log-roll precautions until definitive management.

 Halo fixation, anterior fixation, and posterior fixation are the treatment options in these patients through optimal treatment has not yet been formulated in the literature.

 There is an underlying cervical stenosis in these patients following the degenerative changes which increase the risk for neural injury.

 Patients often present with complete or incomplete spinal cord injury without x-ray signs.
 CT or MRI as desired may be asked

 Again there is a shortage of data on what is optimal treatment.

-It includes rest, collar immobilization and observation in particular for patients with central cord lesions, in which a high percentage will have nearly complete resolution of their neural deficits.
-Decision for long term definitive treatment is influenced by the presence of persistent signs or symptoms or myelopathy.
+It includes rest, collar immobilization and observation in particular for patients with central cord lesions, in which a high percentage will have a nearly complete resolution of their neural deficits.
+The decision for long-term definitive treatment is influenced by the presence of persistent signs or symptoms or myelopathy.

-Those patient who have unstable spine or do not recover are treated with surgery.
+Those patients who have an unstable spine or do not recover are treated with surgery.
 The treatment depends on cervical injury level and the presence or absence of myelopathy.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.